 What does the UK reopening mean for the self-storage businesses?
 This post goes over safety measures you need to take to keep your staff and customers safe.

-As of July 19th, a large portion of coronavirus restrictions put in place during the pandemic will be lifted, and the UK will continue to return life to normal.
+As of July 19th, a large portion of Coronavirus restrictions put in place during the pandemic will be lifted, and the UK will continue to return life to normal.
 These are still early stages and exact details haven’t been fully shared with the public.
-It’s still valuable to plan ahead and look at how the self storage industry will be impacted by reopening.
+It’s still valuable to plan ahead and look at how the industry will be impacted by reopening.
 With that said, we’ve pieced together what self storage businesses will look like on the road towards the post-pandemic operation.

 July 19th is the big day for reopening, where most legal restrictions put in place during the pandemic will be lifted.
 Obviously, this has been promised (but postponed) before.
 There’s is still a possibility it won’t happen, but with vaccines proving effective, so it seems that the UK government is going ahead with its reopening plan.
 There will be many key restrictions that will be lifted: